Mortar and pestle with natural ingredients.

 It’s important to find a product that is specifically designed for your unique skin type and test it out before using it regularly.
 If you are creating your own products, then it’s wise to do a bit of research on how to use the natural ingredients you’re planning to use for your own homemade recipes.

-There’s this odd habit that our society has developed over the years that anything sold in a store from a reputable company must be safe and many individuals purchase skincare products made in the lab with that same mindset.
+Our society has developed this odd habit over the years: anything sold in a store from a reputable company must be safe, and many individuals purchase skincare products made in the lab with that same mindset.
 However, much in the very same way, many proponents of natural skincare get into the rut of thinking that every single natural ingredient must be beneficial for absolutely every ailment that befalls mankind.
-Of course, that’s an exaggeration, though it can’t be stressed enough that whether a product or synthetic or natural, it’s wise to do some research before going “all-in” on any natural ingredient.

 Some natural ingredients can be irritating and even harmful if applied too frequently or in high concentrations.

 It’s best to get some guidance in regards to natural ingredients you plan to use in any homemade recipes and formulations to ensure you’re not using high concentrations of any natural compound.
 This is especially important for things like essential oils.
-It’s we talking about olive oil or aloe vera, it’s not a problem.
+If we are talking about olive oil or aloe vera, it’s not a problem.

 Essential oils are already in a highly concentrated form, so use caution.
 Additionally, it’s also important to be aware of things such as photosensitive essential oils that can help to increase the likelihood of sunburn and skin damage from the sun.
-So, do research and be aware of which ingredients are more concentrated, how to use them, and best practices for using them safely.
-For example, carrier oils should be used when applying essentials onto your skin, rather than applying them in their pure concentrated form.
+Do your research and be aware of which ingredients are more concentrated, how to use them, and the best practices for using them safely.

 Many natural ingredients have been used by skin professionals and dermatologists for decades.
 More ingredients and benefits of natural skincare ingredients are being discovered as time goes on.

-Dermatologists use a variety of natural ingredients in their skin care treatments.
-Some of these would include rosehip oil, lavender oil, chamomile oil, and naturally derived vitamin E. Many ingredients are believed to be beneficial for the skin because they are anti-inflammatory, anti-aging, and hydrating.
-Additionally, aloe vera, shea butter, coconut oil, honey, and apple cider vinegar have been used in dermatology for a variety of applications.
+Dermatologists use a variety of natural ingredients in their skincare treatments.
+Some of these include rosehip oil, lavender oil, chamomile oil, and naturally derived vitamin E. Many ingredients are believed to be beneficial for the skin because they are anti-inflammatory, anti-aging, and hydrating.

 Colloidal oatmeal treatment for eczema sufferers is one great example of how natural skincare can be leveraged to help people suffering from that particular disease.
 For additional reading on that, check out a study on the Efficacy of 1% Colloidal Oatmeal Cream for Eczema as an add-on treatment for eczema therapy.

-How to Make the Switch To “Clean Beauty”
+How to Make the Switch To “Clean Beauty

-The natural skincare, aka “clean beauty” movement is growing in popularity, and for good reason.
+The natural skincare, aka “clean beauty” movement, is growing in popularity, and for good reason.
 Not only are these products made with clean ingredients more environmentally friendly, but they also work better than those containing harsh chemicals.

 7 Tips for How to Make the Switch to “Clean Beauty”: